Parasol Framework

 FeedbackFUNCTIONA callback trigger for when the state of the NetSocket is changed.

-The NetSocket parameter will refer to the NetSocket object to which the Feedback function is subscribed.
-The reflects the new value in the State field.
+The NetSocket parameter refers to the NetSocket object to which the function is subscribed.
+In server mode, ClientSocket refers to the ClientSocket on which the state has changed.

 FlagsNSFOptional flags.